FAFSA Tips and Information for Students and Parents

 Important things to remember about the FAFSA:

 - There are student and parent sections on the FAFSA, pay attention to which section is currently being completed.
-The student section has darker blue/green colored highlights and the parent section has lavender colored highlights.
 One of the most common mistakes Drake receives is duplicated information for either the parent or student.

 Under very limited circumstances (for example, your parents are incarcerated; you have left home due to an abusive family environment; or you do not know where your parents are and are unable to contact them), you may be able to submit your FAFSA without parental information.
-Once you submit your FAFSA without parental data, you must follow up with the financial aid office at Drake, in order to complete your FAFSA.
-However, if you feel you may have a special circumstance, please contact our office prior to completing the FAFSA.
+If you feel you may have a special circumstance, please contact our office.